-Our technology is easy to use and doesn’t require any technical-savvy.
-Setup and configuration is simple, users are able to be up and running out of the box in approximately 10 minutes, and software updates are deployed over-the-air.
+Our technology is easy to use and doesn't require any technical-savvy.
+Setup and configuration are simple, users are able to be up and running out of the box in approximately 10 minutes, and software updates are deployed over the air.

 Culina is priced below our competitors' products while delivering superior functionality and value.
 This will be an essential factor in helping us continue to gain market share nationally.